sap-tutorials/Tutorials/tutorials/workzone-enrich-5-integrate-card/workzone-enrich-5-integrate-card.md

     <!-- border -->![Access workspace](4-select-workspace.png)

-2. Click the pencil icon on the right side of the screen to open the Page Designer.
+2. Click the pencil icon on the right side of the screen to open the page designer.

     <!-- border -->![Open in edit mode](5-open-page-designer.png)